Ask any woman how much she weighs, and she will tell you she needs to lose weight.

 Another example includes the Master Cleanse, a long-term water fasting diet.

-Unlike the meal replacement liquid diet for weight loss, a detox diet relies on natural ingredients like fruit juices and vegetable juices.
+Unlike the meal replacement liquid diet, a detox diet relies on natural ingredients like fruit juices and vegetable juices.

 As such, detox diets usually do not contain all the nutrients your body needs (low fat and low protein consumption).